rickosborne/cascades/md/16-2-6-after-weather.md

 "Oh, I'm so sorry, sweetie."

 An awkward beat passed when I regained my smile.
-It hurt that she was gone, but I had meant what I said.
+It hurt that grandma was gone, but I had meant what I said.
 She'd have beamed to hear those words, and picturing her expression raised my spirits.

 The woman spoke first.